LibreOffice/core/README.md

 Secondarily there is a problem with the size of the delivered executable for the cactus use case.

-At Cactus we need to deploy LibreOffice as an AWS Layer file, these files are zip files with a maximum size of 128MBytes, the standard deployment of LibreOffice is in excess of 280MBytes when compressed, so this version contains the necessary scripts to remove the
+At Cactus we need to deploy LibreOffice as an AWS Lambda Layer file, these files are zip files with a maximum size of 128MBytes, the standard deployment of LibreOffice is in excess of 280MBytes when compressed, so this version contains the necessary scripts to remove the